nice-game-hints/zniw-adventure/Fungilla/Pantry/index.md

 ---
 title: How to access the village pantry
 keywords: zniw adventure, zniw village, how to reach fungilla
-order: 130
+order: 120
 ---

-You may be wondering about the village pantry - it's being thoroughly by a patrolling Unescoceratops, so there must be some good stuff inside!
+You may be wondering about the village pantry - it's being thoroughly protected by a patrolling Unescoceratops, so there must be some good stuff inside!